mitchellsimoens/brackets-sencha/README.md

 ## TODO

  - Preferences UI
- - Windows support (actual command uses /usr/bin/java command, works on OSX but not windows, also needs a pref to locate java)
  - Add menu manager of some sorts
   - ~~Modules register menu items with the manager~~
   - ~~Allow context menus in the working files list and editor~~